alexch/rerun/README.md

 # Options:

+--dir directory to watch (default = ".")

-Only --version and --help so far.
+Also --version and --help.

 # To Do:

 * If the cmd is, or starts with, a ".rb" file, then run it with ruby
+* Watch arbitrary file types via globbing
 * Allow arbitrary sets of directories and file types, possibly with "include" and "exclude" sets
 * ".rerun" file to specify options per project or in $HOME.
-* Test on Windows and Linux.
+* Test on Linux.
+* Test on Mac without Growlnotify.

 # Other projects that do similar things